meesvandongen/skipbot/README.md

 ## Troubleshooting

 - Memory: On Windows, large datasets can exhaust memory.
 Use smaller `--games`, `--bots`, and `--batch-size` values (see Makefile defaults).
 Start small, then scale up gradually.
+The default `--max-turns 2000` cap helps avoid runaway games; you can increase it if you need longer trajectories.
 - Reproducibility: Control randomness with `--seed`.
 - Output directory: Use `--output <dir>` to change where checkpoints and dashboard logs are written.